DarkoGNU/DarkoGNU.github.io/_posts/2022-05-12-doxygen_tutorial_cpp.md

 Visual Studio Code, should save your files in UTF-8 by default.

 Unfortunately, that's not true for Visual Studio, which uses regional encoding by default!
-I don't what Microsoft was thinking, but now, you have to make sure that your files are saved with UTF-8.
+I don't know what Microsoft was thinking, but now, you have to make sure that your files are saved with UTF-8.

 Alternatively, you can change the encoding in Doxywizard.